andrtell/cs-notes/c/2006-compile.md

 ----

-Link to a library at a non-standard location.
+Compiling and linking to a library in a non-standard location.

 ----